Jordan Belfort Claims He Turned Down Opportunity To Be Involved In College Admissions Scandal

 — Deluxe (@DeluxeCeleb) March 23, 2019

 Belfort certainly avoided a lot of controversy by opting not to get involved in the bribery scheme.
 Nevertheless, he’s had his own legal troubles in the past.
 He once served 22 months in jail for crimes related to stock market manipulation.
-Although he’s long sense turned his life around, his reality used to be quite similar to what was portrayed in the film adaptation of his life, according to The Guardian.
+Although he’s long since turned his life around, his reality used to be quite similar to what was portrayed in the film adaptation of his life, according to The Guardian.
 He lived an elite life ruled by crime and drug abuse.
 In fact, he worked closely with DiCaprio to ensure the movie accurately conveyed the scandalous aspects of his life.

 “The drug use and the stuff with the hookers and the sales assistants and the sex in the office … that stuff is really, really accurate.
 In some respects, my life was even worse than that.
 Although I’d say I did more quaaludes than cocaine.
 I spent hundreds of hours with Leo doing everything you could imagine, from hanging out socially to showing him what it’s like to be on drugs.
 I took him through the stages and I was rolling on the floor in his house as he was filming me.”